joegreen88/mysql-version-control/README.md

 If this is the first run on the given environment, then a table called `db_config` is created and used to store the current database version.

+You can use the flag `--no-schema` to skip the schema files.
+This can be useful if you use an ORM to build the database schema.

 ### teardown
 Run `vendor/bin/teardown <environment>` to tear down the tables on the given environment.